SM City Cebu: Northwing

 Construction on SM City Cebu's expansion building, dubbed the Northwing, began in March 2006.
 The expansion, which was developed at a cost of ₱1.3 billion (US$30.5 million), was built on the parking lot to the north of the existing building, temporarily decreasing the number of parking spaces by more than 30%.
-Construction of the Northwing started in April 2006, and opened in November 30, 2007.
+Construction of the Northwing started in April 2006, and opened on November 30, 2007.
 It increased the total gross floor area of SM City Cebu by 107,049 m2, for a total of 268,611 m2.
 The first 2 floors are for the mall's expansion, while the 3rd, 4th and 5th floors are for the indoor carpark including the roof deck.

 Northwing Expansion

-An expansion is planned for the Northwing, which will also include two 20-storey office buildings intended to cater to business process outsourcing companies, as well as a 9-storey building which will house a campus of National University.
-It is set to be completed by 2025.
+An expansion project for the Northwing area of SM City Cebu is partly completed and continues to undergo development.
+The project occupies what was previously an open parking area and features two 20-storey office towers designed to accommodate business process outsourcing (BPO) companies, as well as a 9-storey academic building that will house the Cebu campus of National University.

+Once fully completed, the mall's total gross floor area (GFA) will reach approximately 495,000 sqm, surpassing that of SM Seaside City Cebu.
+The project also includes a major interior renovation of the existing mall, beginning with areas near Ace Hardware and SM Appliance Center, along with the addition of new retail spaces and dining establishments.

 Design

 SM City Cebu is a seven-level complex namely lower ground floor, upper ground floor, second floor, third floor, fourth floor, fifth floor, and roof deck featuring a total of eight cinemas with seven regular cinemas and one IMAX theater with a total seating capacity of 5,812, a food court, a fully computerized bowling center, 8,000-square meter amusement center, and a 2,000-square meter trade hall.
 Prior to the addition of the Northwing, it had a car park capacity of 1,629.

 The Northwing expansion, opened in 2007, features two floors of retail stores, restaurants, and cafes.
 It houses more than 200 tenants and caters to a more upscale clientele.
 The expansion also added three levels of covered parking, and a one level of roof deck parking.

+The Northwing Expansion, which began construction in 2022, will add more retail spaces to the existing Northwing, more parking spaces, a National University branch, and BPO office spaces.
+As of 2025, the mall portion of the Northwing expansion and the National University campus are already open, but construction of the BPO towers is still ongoing.

+Transport

-The Cebu North Bus Terminal is currently situated inside the compound opposite the mall's parking area with the lot granted by SM Prime for free for a period of two years, after its lease in its former location in Subangdaku, Mandaue expired in early 2020.
-It was officially opened on October 12, 2020 with full operations starting on October 15, 2020.
+The Cebu North Bus Terminal is situated inside the mall compound opposite the mall's parking area with the lot granted by SM Prime for free for a period of two years, after its lease in its former location in Subangdaku, Mandaue expired in early 2020.
+It was officially opened on October 12, 2020, and full operation started on October 15, 2020.